4 Possible Reasons for Poor Email Newsletter Deliverability

 Bounced emails will be directed at your Return email if you setup one.
 If you don’t have a separate email account for bounced messages, they will be reported to your “From” address.

-Here is how the message header is formed if you send the emails with our email marketing software G-Lock EasyMail7.
+Here is how the message header is formed if you send the emails with our email newsletter software EasyMail7.

 2. If you have a “forward-to-a-friend” feature on your site or email messages, and the email address from which the message is forwarded is used as the “From” address, this would be a case of a falsified header.